 We do not publish this information.
 Admission to the graduate programs is competitive, and we are only able to admit a small number of applicants each year.

-On occasion we will admit students provisionally with a GPA under 3.0 if other aspects of their application (GRE scores, letters of recommendation, writing samples) are exceptionally strong.
+On occasion we will admit students provisionally with a GPA under 3.0 if other aspects of their application (letters of recommendation and writing samples) are exceptionally strong.

 Yes, campus visits are welcomed..
 If you are interested in visiting our department, please contact our Graduate Program Assistant at firstname.lastname@example.org.
 Campus visits can include meetings with department faculty, staff, and current students.